OMP-Industrial-Project-Chat-Assistant/OMP-Chat-Assistant-Process/Quality Management/Quality Attribute Requirements M1.md

 2. Maintainability - the product will later on be handed off to the customer, who will want to modify it and deploy it themselves, and it also needs to be easy to maintain throughout half a year of development.
 Hence, it is important to keep the product as maintainable as possible.
 3. Portability - the product should be easy to install and it should be easy to replace its parts and products it uses.
 4. Reliability - the product should be reliable enough to not stop working at random.

+# Changelog
+- v1.0 - 13.04.2025.
+Conversion to new format.
+Yaroslav Kim